igsemenov/triellipt/README.md

 - Algorithm is exact for constant and linear functions.
 - Total nodal mass is preserved for any mesh-defined function, up to numerical error¹.

-¹ Stays around machine precision for up to a hundred adaptation cycles
+¹ Stays around machine precision for up to a hundred adaptation cycles.

 ### Convergence tests